chloealbright/DevHiveMind/_Low Priority Refinement/Companies/Tech company hiring cycle & Hustle.md

 Always apply you don't have to respond as long as you have the email she could respond in the future just to make sure you have connections to other companies to apply for even while you're working

-Netflix won't be given algorithms questions for front end

 Exit interviews can be bait for ammo for the company if they want to come after you for something